-July update - The Veggie Buffet restaurant has now closed :(
+July update - The Veggie Buffet restaurant has now closed permanently :(

 My friend Jen had been telling me for ages that I must have lunch at the Veggie Buffet with its processed vegetable products.
 With such an enticing description, how could I refuse?
 And I'm very glad I didn't refuse because it turned out that processed vegetarian products are quite delicious, particularly in Lao curries.